 Acceptable outcomes are provided for most performance outcomes, and represent ways in which the relevant performance outcomes can be met.
 An application that complies with the applicable acceptable outcomes will satisfy the relevant performance outcome.
-If an application does not comply with all applicable acceptable outcomes, an alternative solution is proposed, or no acceptable outcome has been provided in the state code, the proposed development must comply with the relevant performance outcomes in order to comply with the purpose of the code.
-If an application does not comply with the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the proposed development must comply with the performance outcomes then the performance outcomes th
+If an application does not comply with all applicable acceptable outcomes, an alternative solution is proposed, or no acceptable outcome has been provided in the state code, the proposed development must comply with the relevant performance outcome in order to comply with the purpose of the code.
+If an application does not comply with the performance outcomes then the proposed development must comply with the purpose of the code.